dom-kufel/dominik-kufel.github.io/blog/_posts/2025-01-07-symmetries_neural_quantum.md

 ---
 layout: post
-title: Symmetries, neural nets and applications to quantum - a quick introduction
+title: Symmetries, neural nets and applications - a quick introduction
 description: >
   Introduction to symmetries, equivariant neural nets and their limitations.
 sitemap: false